johannschopplich/nitro-test-utils/README.md

 As of right now, the following features are planned:

-- [ ] Rebuild server and rerun test when dependencies like routes change
 - [ ] Better environment setup, maybe just like Nuxt test utils with `environment` Vitest option?
 - [ ] Support `.env.test` files